theedgy/cc-post/POST.md

 ...and that’s it, magic happened, you can start coding your **React** project.

-Actually we would like to make one more thing which is installing `node-sass` library.
+Actually we would like to make one more thing which before we start which is installing `node-sass` library.
 Thanks to it we can import our `*scss` files directly into components.
 I'm not going to describe you how they are styled as this is not our point of interests but for better UI & UX in our work they will be included in final solution.

 ## Structure